 Introduction

 vProto - is an advanced description of regular expressions, allowing for the specification of a Finite State Machine, including states, behaviors, and transition conditions.
-This description serves as the basis for generating C++ code, tailored for data parsing purposes.
+This description serves as the basis for generating C++\Rust code, tailored for data parsing purposes.

 State Machine descriptions are done using tokens.
 Tokens written on a single line denote sequential traversal (once one is completed, it moves to the next).
 Branching occurs when transitioning to a new line with an increase in depth (increase in indentation).
 Lines at the same depth correspond to branches.
 At the end of a line, there may be the presence of the symbol \ which symbolizes continuation of the line (including possible branching), and it will be used during transition in case branching is terminated.